refinedev/refine/documentation/docs/api-reference/core/components/accessControl/canAccess.md

 ## Basic Usage

-By default, `CanAccess` component will infer current resource and action based on your route automatically.
+By default, `CanAccess` component will infer the current `resource` and the `action` based on your route automatically. `id` will also be inferred if the current route includes one.

 So if you are at `/posts` route, `CanAccess` will check authorization for `posts` resource and `list` action.